GamesCreed

 Established in the rocky Scottish mountains, A Highland Song lifts its curtains with a traditional Gaelic-Catholic prayer honoring their travelers’ odyssey called “The Pilgrims’ Aiding”.
 Starting with a sorrowful voiceover narration reminiscing about someone called Moira and hoping for her to come home, the bucolic setting pulls back to see majestic mountains and hills, presumably all for you to climb.

 Turns out Moira is the character you control, and she seems to be fed up with her current living situation and decides to leave home and run away without much of a plan and out of impulsivity.
-Working as a 2D platformer, you must run across the pristine prairies of the Scottish Highlands and fight against the terrain in order to progress.
+Working as a 2D platformer, you must run across the pristine prairies of the Scottish Highlands and fight against the terrain to progress.
 You have a life bar and must be aware of the weather, time of day, and overall surroundings.
-It would be a fool’s errand to blindly run being careless as that would surely end in a game over screen.
+It would be a fool’s errand to blindly run, being careless, as that would surely end in a game-over screen.

 A Highland Song wears its influences on its sleeve.
 From every character’s accent to the use of Scottish English with words such as “windae”, it does an outstanding job of weaving its inspirations in each step of Moira’s adventure.
-In the span of five days, she must traverse the highlands to meet his uncle Hamish, who has, over the years taught her everything she knows of the past 15 years living in that land, from the historical context to the folktales passed down through generations.
+In five days, she must traverse the highlands to meet his uncle Hamish, who has, over the years, taught her everything she knows about the past 15 years living in that land, from the historical context to the folktales passed down through generations.

 A Highland Song, Nintendo Switch, Screenshot, GamesCreed